 - Property values have dropped since you purchased your home

-There may be other reasons around why you’d choose to let your property instead of selling it.
+There may be other reasons for why you’d choose to let your property instead of selling it.
 Nonetheless, a let-to-buy mortgage can provide you with a perfect solution plus rental income each month.
 If you simply wish to switch your mortgage to a buy to let, with no onward purchase, you can read this article here.

+A let-to-buy mortgage is a loan that allows you to let your home whilst providing you with a loan to purchase a new home.
 Although a let-to-buy mortgage sounds like a single mortgage, it actually involves two mortgages with a single lender.
 One mortgage is required for your existing property and a second mortgage is required for your new property.

-Your existing property will require a mortgage so that you can let it out.
+Your existing home will require a mortgage so that you can let it out.
 As you intend to let the property, you’ll need a buy-to-let mortgage.
 Your new property which you intend to live in will require a residential mortgage.
 This is how a let-to-buy would essentially work.